sheeley/itunes-recent-albums/readme.md

  - Clear playlists before copying tracks (if desired)
  - Filter tracks by requiring a certain number of tracks per album
  - Saves preferences
+ - Sorts both tracks and albums by date descending

 ## Outstanding bugs
  - UI sucks.
 I'm new to this.
 It'll get better.